 The two main leaders are not about values or issues.
 Truth be told… We really don’t believe that there will ever be an end to corruption or impunity and the leaders who are serious on handling such issues we shun them and they have the poorest ratings… would your motives stand the test of credibility before God, not people?

 We don’t even speak about values in this country anymore and no one cares about them.
 The two main leaders don’t even care about values and it has come down to ethnicity.
 So we all talk about a better nation for our children, the end to impunity, going back to the rule of law but the truth of the matter is we would care less about such.

 It’s not that we do not take God seriously.
 We do.
 Kenya is perceived to be an 80% Christian nation… almost every other person you meet have Christian names… just like the sons of Samuel.
 His first born is called Joel and his second one Abijah.
 The name Joel comes from a combination of two names of God which are Jehovah Elohim which means “The Lord id God” and Abijah has the combination Abu and Jehovah which means “God is my father.”
 Such names reflect that we do take God seriously as a nation.

 There is a commitment to corrupt ways that we as Kenyans have that needs to be interrogated and dealt with.
-The ease at which we give 200 shillings so that we can circumvent the law is a disease that needs to be handled.
 How can we ask God for good things when we very well know how we are?
 How you conduct yourself today is a clear reflection of who you are and God is not deluded.

 If you ask God for things that already in your mind have a solution to… the biggest problem is when you actually get it because it comes with consequences (1 Samuel 8: 11 – 18).
 Can your motives stand the test of time and credibility?